-- Be prepared and feel comfortable in directing the discussion and making sure it follows the agenda as much as possible do not expect your supervisor to do all the talking, they will want to hear from you. - Ask questions formal supervisory meetings are the best place for more detailed questions as they provide a private and quiet space in which you and your supervisor can think about the question and come up with a possible answer.
+- Be prepared and feel comfortable in directing the discussion and making sure it follows the agenda as much as possible - do not expect your Director of Studies to do all the talking, they will want to hear from you. - Ask questions formal supervisory meetings are the best place for more detailed questions as they provide a private and quiet space in which you and your Director of Studies can think about the question and come up with a possible answer.